mikehuntemann/9x16/02-network-attached-media/05-what-does-the-network-want.md

-But what happens when distribution systems change?
+But what happens when distribution systems change? and this leads me to the thesis that we would be better off if facebooks communication formats would actually be protocols itself instead of an ever changing, closed and private tool for communication.

 ### Limits to Openness
 building communities, pay-to-reach, gatekeeper creates, manages and modulates the connections within the feed. the Pages "organic reach" acts as bandwidth limitation (which you can 1:1 translate from the principles of the "freemium" file-hosting services), definitions of what is "relevant content" changes (values, trajectory, "mission“)